 What Should Callers Expect?

 Wait times will vary depending on call volume.
 Once Tip Line staff comes on the line, phone calls last an average of five to six minutes.

 Several Tip Line staff speak foreign languages and all staff have access to translator services.
 The Tip Line has access to interpreters of more than 20 languages.

 Tip Line staff collect, document and analyze information received from phone calls.
 Then, they disseminate that information to specific programs within the Department of Homeland Security (DHS).

 Tip Line specialists not only receive and process tips, but they also provide direct assistance to DHS agents on an as-needed basis.
 For instance, they field after-hours calls for the National Bulk Cash Smuggling Center, coordinate the rescue of human trafficking victims, post notices about reported narcotics smugglers and assist special agents during time-sensitive enforcement actions.

-The Tip Line was created to collect information that could aid ICE HSI agents with investigations targeting sex offenders, especially child predators.
+The Tip Line was created to collect information that could aid ICE agents with investigations targeting sex offenders, especially child predators.
 Media coverage helped expand the Tip Line.
 When ICE launched the Tip Line, staff only received a few thousand calls per year.
 Today, the Tip Line averages more than 15,000 calls per month.